 To understand the history of the city, start by visiting the Warsaw Uprising Museum.
 Opened in 2004, on the famous uprising’s 60th anniversary, the exhibition covers all aspects of the World War II operation, including aerial footage of the Nazi-led citywide destruction.
 Then, appreciate modern Warsaw by heading to the viewing platform at the Palace of Culture, where from 374 feet in the air you can see the modern reconstruction, and the twisted streets leading from the city center to the wicker basket-like PGE National Stadium sitting near the banks of the Vistula River.

 Next up, spend some time window-shopping on Nowy Swiat, in addition to numerous boutiques, souvenir shops, and ice cream parlors (seemingly the national food of Poland in the summer), you’ll come across a number of local landmarks, including the Charles de Gaulle roundabout featuring a palm tree sculpture by artist Joanna Rajkowska, and the University of Warsaw with its stunning rooftop gardens (free entry).

 When the sun starts to set, head to an evening people watching at Plac Zbawiciela (aka “hipster square”), grab a beer at the floating bar BarKa, or check out a show at Klub Pogłos, a venue that pushes back against the country’s inherit conservatism by presenting punk shows, hosting vegan dinners, and sponsoring drag queen bingo nights.

-Finish your night by cuddling up at the H15 Boutique Hotel, or splash out in city-center luxury Hotel Polonia Palace.
+Finish your long layover in Warsaw by cuddling up at the H15 Boutique Hotel, or splash out in city-center luxury Hotel Polonia Palace.
 Bonus, both hotels offer a near straight shot back to the airport by either bus or taxi, and are close to numerous bakeries, which will allow you to grab a paczki (Polish donut), before catching your flight.

 Need to Know